looker/highcharts/readme.md

 and:

 ```
-git pull upstream master
+git pull upstream vX.Y.Z
 ```

-This will pull in the latest master from highcharts.
+This will pull in the specified from highcharts.
 There should not be any conflicts, but if there are, refer to the changes above to resolve them correctly.

-Once you have pulled in master and/or made your change.
+Once you have pulled in a new version and/or made your change.
 You have to build a new distribution.
 You can do this with:

 ```
 npm install && gulp dist
 ```

 The `dist` gulp task will build all of the files to the `code` directory.
 This will take a few minutes.
 Once it is complete, commit your code and PR it into this fork's master branch.
+Also, since `code` is a submodule, you will also have to `cd` into that and push to the master branch there.
+Once you do that, create a new release on the code submodule repo with a version number exactly matching the Highcharts version you pulled it.

 # Highcharts JS is a JavaScript charting library based on SVG, with fallbacks to VML and canvas for old browsers.